Wokefield Park: Architecture

-The house is a grade II* listed building, becoming listed in 1967.
+The house was designated a Grade II* listed building in 1967.

 The building's two façades are the north-facing entrance front and the south-facing garden front.

 The main building is focused around a three-storey central block with seven bays.
 This is connected on either side by three-bay, two-storey wings and abutted by two-wing, three-storey blocks.
 Upon the wings are balustraded parapets featuring urns on the two-storey sections.
 Across the façade, the first storey is topped by a frieze and cornice, and the corners of the building feature plinths and rusticated quoins.

 The entrance front features a porte-cochère with fluted columns and triglyph frieze.
 In comparison, the garden front features a smaller projecting porch with Doric pilasters supporting a triangular pediment.

 Within the building is a black and white flagstone floor and extensive wooden panelling.
 Examples of Doric, Ionic, and Corinthian architecture is featured around the building's interior.